-Human papillomavirus is the most common sexually transmitted infection in the United States.
-Out of the more than 100 different types of the virus, around 40 can infect the mouth, throat, and genitals.
+Human papillomavirus is the most common sexually transmitted infection (STI) in the United States.
+There are more than 100 different types of the virus, about 40 of which can infect the mouth, throat, and genitals.

-In most cases, the immune system clears human papillomavirus, or HPV, from the body before it can cause a full infection and symptoms.
+In most cases, the immune system clears human papillomavirus (HPV) from the body before it can cause a full infection and symptoms.

 Oral HPV spreads mostly through oral sex and mouth-to-mouth contact between people.

-During mouth-to-genital or mouth-to-mouth contact, HPV particles travel via infected saliva or mucus through an open cut or sore in an uninfected person’s mouth or throat.
+During mouth-to-genital or mouth-to-mouth contact, HPV particles in the saliva or mucus of someone with the virus enter someone without the infection through an open cut or sore in the mouth or throat.

-Mothers can also pass HPV to their children.
-Most research indicates HPV may also sometimes spread via oral contact with contaminated utensils or medical instruments.
+During pregnancy, HPV can also pass to babies.
+In some cases, it may spread via oral contact with contaminated utensils or medical instruments.

-The immune system usually destroys invading HPV particles before they cause an infection.
-Healthy immune systems usually resolve HPV infections within 1 to 2 years.
+The immune system usually destroys invading HPV particles before they cause disease.
+Healthy immune systems usually resolve HPV infections within 1–2 years.
 However, some HPV infections can persist.

 HPV and oral HPV are very common.
-According to the Centers for Disease Control and Prevention (CDC), around 10 percent of men and 3.6 percent of woman in the U.S. have oral HPV.
+According to the Centers for Disease Control and Prevention (CDC), about 10% of men and 3.6% of women in the U.S. have oral HPV.

-The greatest risk factor for developing oral HPV is oral sex or having mouth-to-mouth contact with someone infected with HPV.
+The most significant risk factor for developing oral HPV is having oral sex or mouth-to-mouth contact with someone who has acquired an HPV infection.

 Researchers are still trying to determine the full range of risk factors for oral HPV, but some known factors include:

-- not using proper protection during oral sex
+- not using barrier methods during oral sex

 - having multiple sexual partners